Parvovirus B19–Related Diseases

 1. Etiologic agent: Human parvovirus B19 (Parvoviridae family) is a DNA virus that causes viremia and replicates exclusively in erythroid progenitor cells.

 3. Incubation and contagious period: The disease is highly contagious, with attack rates of up to 60%.
 The incubation period is 4 to 14 days.
 In erythema infectiosum, viral loads peak within 6 to 10 days of infection, when the risk of transmission is highest, and decrease with the onset of rash.
 Viral shedding lasts ~1 week and patients are unlikely to be infectious after the appearance of rash.
 Patients may remain asymptomatic or only have nonspecific influenza-like symptoms.
-However, patients with PPGSS are contagious for the entire duration of rash, and patients with aplastic crisis are contagious before the onset of symptoms and for at least 1 week after symptoms have appeared.
+However, patients with PPGSS are contagious for the entire duration of rash, and patients with aplastic crisis are contagious before the onset of symptoms and for ≥1 week after symptoms have appeared.

 Clinical FeaturesTop